Need for Speed: Most Wanted (2005 video game): Legacy

 The BMW M3 GTR with silver-blue livery featured in the game gained a cult following on the internet.
 When searched online, the majority of the results for the car are related to Most Wanted.
 Owing to its iconic status, fans have recreated the livery in real life.
+The M3 GTR has appeared in other Need for Speed titles as a playable car, first appearing in the 2012 title Need for Speed: Most Wanted and making its first modern appearance in Need for Speed (2015).
 For the 30th anniversary of the Need for Speed series and 20th anniversary of Most Wanted, BMW designed a special edition M3 GTR based on the design from the video game as a homage.
 This car was briefly exhibited at the BMW Welt museum from December 2024 to January 2025.
 Actor Derek Hamilton, who played Clarence "Razor" Callahan in the video game, also visited the museum.
+Need for Speed Unbounds final seasonal update is directly based on Most Wanted.